SHXMIM/dns-record-tester/README.md

 ./dns-record-tester.sh
 ```
 ```
-press and option given above
+press an option given above

 enter an domain!!!
 ```